dhabedank/brokerage-engine-documentation/docs/listings/listings-getting-started.md

 In an effort to limit the amount of duplicate entry done by an agent or staff member, but also gain benefits of the Quick Launch process - Brokerage Engine supports what we call Mixed Listing Entry Mode.
 Agents may perform the traditional Quick Launch process and upon the listing going Active in MLS, a staff member can do a full import/overwrite of the existing listing in Brokerage Engine with data and photos from the MLS.
 The agent or staff member must ensure a valid MLS number is entered on the Brokerage Engine listing prior to import to avoid duplicate listings in the system.

 ## Edit Listing
 The agent is encouraged to provide as much detail on a listing as possible, prior to going <Highlight color="#16D39A">ACTIVE</Highlight>.
 This can be accomplished through manual data entry by the agent, or by the brokerage staff member.
-Throughout the lifetime of the listing, an agent has the ability to update critical and time sensitive details of a listing like Price and Expiration Date.
+Throughout the lifetime of the listing, an agent has the ability to update critical and time sensitive details of a listing like `Price` and `Expiration Date`.
 Brokerage Engine will automatically issue a required compliance task and notification email to agents for them to submit the necessary paperwork.

 ### Manual Updates
 Listings details may be updated while the listing is in <Highlight color="#E57373">DRAFT</Highlight>, <Highlight color="#FFD54F">GOOD TO LAUNCH</Highlight> and <Highlight color="#16D39A">ACTIVE</Highlight> statuses.
 Once a listing goes into <Highlight color="#FFA87D">PENDING</Highlight> status, neither agents nor staff members may make any alterations to the listing.
 This is a restriction of the dashAPI.
 If changes to the listing are needed while in <Highlight color="#FFA87D">PENDING</Highlight> status - they can be made from the DASH interface directly by brokerage staff.